trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.rst

    * - ``exchange.azure.block-size``
      - Block size for Azure block blob parallel upload.
      - ``4MB``
      - Azure Blob Storage
+   * - ``exchange.azure.max-error-retries``
+     - Maximum number of times the exchange manager's Azure client should retry a request.
+     - ``10``
+     - Azure Blob Storage

 It is recommended to set the ``exchange.compression-enabled`` property to